classpass/label-android-version-gradle-properties-action/README.md

-# Label iOS version from Info.plist action
+# Label Android version from gradle.properties action

 GitHub Action that labels your PR with the `VERSION_NAME` from your Android app's gradle.properties file.